 Y’all, I needed a dang job.
-And to be honest, I wanted to become a RD before I turned 30 – which happened in August.
+And to be honest, I wanted to become a RD before I turned 30 – which happened in two months.
 So I closed my eyes and clicked on that appointment in two weeks.

 Most people will tell you to study for a bare minimum of three weeks, up to two or three months.
 I’m not saying there’s anything wrong with that, but let’s be honest – if you study for two months, you’re probably going to study kind of casually for the first 5 weeks, then bust your ass for the last 2 or 3 weeks.
 Right?

 I truly do not think you need to study for two months.
 Now only giving myself two weeks was pretty brutal, so I’d say 3 weeks, in my opinion, is the optimal amount of time to study.

 But can you do it in 2 weeks, or even less?
 Hell yeah you can.